antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 Work-in-progress
 ================

 We published the CoreCLR source earlier this month, but did not immediately transition our work-in-progress feature work to be open and viewable.
-We received community encouragement to adopt a more transparent approach, and are following through on that.
+We received community encouragement to adopt a more transparent approach.
+We are following through on that.

+People want to approach building a significant feature with the knowledge that Microsoft is not building the same thing.
+It would be very frustrating to see a PR closed (not merged) after putting several hours (or more) into it, due to inadequate coordination upfront.
+That's the anti-pattern.

-There are two parts to that:
+There are two parts to that.
+The .NET Core team will:

 - Publish issues, as both self-assign and _up-for-grabs_.
-- Do work on a publicly visible branch (either coreclr or a fork).
+- Do work on a publicly visible branch (either coreclr/corefx or a fork).

 Here are a few of the issues that we published using both the self-assign and up-for-grabs patterns.
 The act of publishing issues enables transparent ownership of issues, which is beneficial for everyone.